kazu-hojo/MakeMotifBed/README.md

 * Biostrings

 ### Input fasta file of genome you are using
-Input fasta file of genome you are using must be at working directory
+Input fasta file of genome you are using must be at working directory or specified the directory

 ## Installation
 ```